Understanding retail demand planning: avoiding stockouts and maximising sales

 • Are some features only available in certain subscription tiers?

-Before implementing demand forecasting software, identify your business needs and thoroughly research different software solutions, comparing their features and running through the questions above.
-Plus, we suggest getting demos and taking advantage of free trials to see the solutions in action and decide whether they meet your expectations.
+Before implementing retail demand forecasting software, identify your business needs and research different software solutions, comparing features and running through the questions above.
+Plus, get demos and free trials, where possible, to see solutions in action and decide whether they meet your expectations.

 How supply and demand affect planning and control

-Understanding supply and demand dynamics in retail allows you to maintain the right inventory levels.
-Harnessing data is where you can improve your retail demand planning.
-While your chosen forecasting software will allow you to take a data-driven approach, it requires dedicated monitoring to make the most accurate predictions.
+While demand forecasting software helps you take a data-driven approach, it requires dedicated monitoring to make the most accurate predictions.

-When developing your supply and demand strategies, include the following factors:
+When developing your supply and demand strategies, consider the following factors:

 • Seasonality and typical peak periods